henricc/hooligan-baa/README.md

 To run the code locally you can use the following command (should you have all dependencies installed and AWS configured):
 * npm run locally

+## Scalability, Logging, and Monitoring Strategy

+In terms of monitoring for this solution, Lambda and API Gateway can be logged using CloudWatch logs.
+From there alarms can be setup to trigger when the requirements are met such as amount of executions, type of userIds being logged, etc.

+When looking at scalability, API Gateway has a default throttle per account for 10 000 requests per second, which can be increased if needed.
+Lambda has a default of 1000 concurrent executions perregion which can also be increased.
+For DynamoDB autoscaling can be setup to scale the table according to its needs.